Bartlesville, OK 74006

 4th Bedroom or Office with separate Entry lends itself to a Home Occupation

-One Owner - Designed and Built by Engineers (husband and wife were both engineers and she was also an artist which shows in the design) as their personal residence and is Over-Engineered in virtually every way.
-They built this home in Texas, then recreated and perfected it when they were transferred to Bartlesville.
+One Owner - Designed and Built by Engineer husband and artist wife (which shows in the design) as their personal residence and is Over-Engineered in virtually every way.
+They built this home in Texas, then recreated, and perfected it when they were transferred to Bartlesville.

 Built on an earth covered stone knoll, this Custom Designed and Custom Built Designer Home was Engineered to be Earthquake Resistant with three times the normal amount of iron rebar in the single continuous pour (including garage) floating concrete slab.
 The single pour leaves no cracks or seams and prevents moisture and insect infiltration.
 The slab was designed to float and move as a single unit and has virtually no cracks that we have been able to locate.

-Extra Features that virtually no other listings in Bartlesville offer:
+Extra Value Factors that virtually no other listings in Bartlesville offer:

-(And NONE of the Internet Value Estimators take into account (failing to recognize unusual, outstanding and valuable features is a major flaw in their design).)
+(And NONE of the Internet Value Estimators take into account.)

 Impressive, mature Oak tree flanked, Grand Circular Brick Driveway with abundant parking - 6,423 sf +/- room for 30+ cars.